-There is a lake two miles from my house in Florida, where I regularly waterskied before the county-wide lockdown of public parks.
-Years back, as a transplanted New Yorker, the idea of jumping into a beautiful but dark freshwater lake wasn’t comfortable.
+There is a lake two miles from my house in Florida, where I often waterskied before the county-wide lockdown of public parks.
+Years back, as a transplanted New Yorker, the idea of jumping into a dark freshwater lake wasn’t comfortable.
 After-all, Lake Ida is connected to a chain of alligator-infested waterways.
-But I set out to educate myself, then decide if the other people in the lake were taking more risk than I cared to.
-My education included boating with a number of experienced friends whom I believed to be both sane and knowledgeable.
-I also researched the fears of the primitive reptiles; I Googled information on their food preferences and even their mating habits.
-My skiing partners thought I was ridiculously cautious.
+But I set out to educate myself, then decide on my own if the other people in the lake were taking more risk than I cared to.
+My research included boating with a number of experienced friends whom I believed to be both sane and knowledgeable.
+I also read about the fears of the primitive reptiles; I Googled information on their food preferences and even their mating habits.
+My would-be skiing partners thought I was ridiculously cautious.
 I didn’t care.
 If I can’t see below the surface of something, I need to gauge the risk in another way.
+Or just stay out.

-Eventually, I learned what I needed to and became a regular slalom skier on Lake Ida, surrounded mostly by wakeboarders and tubers.
+Eventually, I learned what I needed to and became a regular slalom skier on Lake Ida.
+I would only go midday when I was surrounded mostly by wakeboarders and tubers.
 Although the activity from all the other boats doesn’t make the best conditions for running a slalom course, it does, to the best of my understanding, keep alligators away.
-So, as long as there is a ruckus going on up top, I feel confident that the sharp-toothed creatures below will leave for quieter waters.
+So, as long as there is a activity going on up top, I feel confident that the sharp-toothed creatures below will leave for quieter waters.

 On Thursday, I took a bike ride over to the lake to get out of the house and see what it looks like after six weeks of close to zero boat traffic.

 It was exceedingly quiet.
-The prolonged lack of activity concerned me.
-Although I can’t be sure, I’d think that almost zero boat traffic from the coronavirus lockdown may have changed the risk of entering the water.
+The weeks of a prolonged lack of activity concerned me.
+Although I can’t be sure, I’d suspect that close to zero boat traffic from the coronavirus lockdown may have changed the risk level of now entering the water.
 There has been nothing for weeks to spook the gators.
-I will not rush back onto Lake Ida with my ski soon after the county allows.
+The thought ran through my head that I will not rush back onto Lake Ida with my ski too soon after the county allows.

-The lockdown has unecpectedly changed the risk profile of many seemingly unconnected activities.
-Health and what is now necessary to stay healthy tops the list, investments, and finding returns while staying out of trouble probably fall into people's top three on their list.
-Investing should, the environment has changed, and clarity is harder to come by.
+The lockdown has unexpectedly changed the risk profile of many seemingly unconnected activities.
+Our health and what is now necessary to stay healthy tops this list.
+Investments, and finding returns while staying out of trouble probably fall into many people's top three on their own list.
+Investing, in particular, should now be done with even more research.
+The environment has changed, and clarity is harder to come by.

 Below the Surface of an ETF

-Last week, retail investors, many trading off free apps such as Robinhood and SoFi Invest, learned an expensive lesson.
-They continued to pile into a popular ETF while it continued to move lower.
-The fund may have looked like it offered greater and greater value as it became cheaper and cheaper versus crude oil, which it was expected to track.
-However, thus far, that has not panned out.
-On the other side of the trade, selling into the frenzy, were more aware professionals who were shorting the ETF.
-This worked well for the more experienced professionals who pulled in as much as $286 million and may have earned as much as 110% (Feb.
+Last week, retail investors, many trading off free apps such as Robinhood and SoFi Invest, learned an expensive lesson about clarity.
+They continued to pile into a popular ETF with enthusiasm, as it continued to trade lower.
+The fund seemed to offer greater and greater value while it became cheaper and cheaper versus crude oil, which investors expected it to track.
+However, the ETF had become a different "animal."
+The realignment with crude did not pan out.
+On the other side of this trade, selling into the frenzy, were more aware professionals who were shorting the ETF.
+This worked well for the more experienced traders who pulled in as much as $286 million and may have earned as much as 110% (Feb.
 27 to April 21).

-The underlying positions in ETF ticker symbol USO (United States Oil Fund, LP) had for years been the front-month oil futures contracts.
-Last week, USO redefined and “loosened” their mix two times.
-The new “allowable” universe veered dramatically from what many ETF investors expected from their investment.
-As they announced the changes, which were dramatic and includes an 8 for 1 reverse stock split and a temporary structure as a closed-end fund,
+The underlying positions in ETF ticker symbol USO (United States Oil Fund, LP) had for years been the front-month oil futures contract.
+Last week, USO redefined and “loosened” their underlying mix, twice.
+The new “allowable” universe veered dramatically from what many USO ETF investors expected from their investment.
+As they announced the funds underlying changes, investors paying attention discovered it would also include an 8 for 1 reverse stock split and a temporary structure as a closed-end fund

-it seemed to attract even more unaware investors.
-A large number of the buys transactions were transacted on apps, the demographic was young investors.
+It still pulled in even more seemingly unaware investors.
+A large number of the buy transactions were conducted on apps, so the demographic was young investors.
 It’s presumed that most didn’t know what the underlying investments were in the ETF.
-That is because the investments now allowed is so varied that it isn’t possible for investors to know what category of oil exposure they own.
+That is because the investments now making up the fund are so varied that it is hardly possible for any investor to know what category of oil exposure they own.